 If this whole sad, twisted tale of murder sounds like a story from Dateline, that’s because it was.

 So the Pittsburgh Comic Con finally doesn’t have any connection to Michael and Renée George.
 Good.
 As long as those two owned it, if you spent money on it, you were supporting a convicted murderer and his mistress.
-Considering that Michael George pocketed $120,000 in life insurance money from Barbera’s death, there’s a good chance that the Pittsburgh Comic Con, founded less than four years after her murder, was at least in part financed with actual blood money.
+Considering that Michael George pocketed $120,000 in life insurance money from Barbara’s death, there’s a good chance that the Pittsburgh Comic Con, founded less than four years after her murder, was at least in part financed with actual blood money.
 I remember there was talk of people boycotting the Pittsburgh Comic Con until Michael George no longer owned it, but I don’t remember whatever happened with that.

 Now it doesn’t matter.
 Michael George no longer owns the Pittsburgh Comic Con.
 Wizard World does.
 Say what you will about Wizard World, at least it never murdered a woman.